mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Tanoose) into the Imperium.
 In 1083 the anti–Imperial terrorist Ine Givar organization approached the TFL with offers of an alliance.
 The bodies of the Ine Givar agents were found outside the scout base.
-This was taken as a reminder of both the TFL’s pro–Imperial stance and its rejection of the Ine Givar proposal.
+This was taken as a reminder of both the TFL's pro–Imperial stance and its rejection of the Ine Givar proposal.

 However the region around Garda–Vilis is of interest not only to